fabian-bergstrom/StarcraftAgent/README.md

-My build order code is in code/modules/create_build_order
+My build order is in code/modules/create_build_order